Tree-adjoining grammar: Complexity and application

+The processing of languages that TAGs can generate may be represented by an embedded pushdown automaton.

-For these reasons, tree-adjoining grammars are often described as mildly context-sensitive.
+Tree-adjoining grammars are often described as mildly context-sensitive.

 These grammar classes are conjectured to be powerful enough to model natural languages while remaining efficiently parsable in the general case.

 Equivalences

-Vijay-Shanker and Weir (1994) demonstrate that linear indexed grammars, combinatory categorial grammar, tree-adjoining grammars, and head grammars are weakly equivalent formalisms, in that they all define the same string languages.
+Vijay-Shanker and Weir (1994) demonstrated that linear indexed grammars, combinatory categorial grammar, tree-adjoining grammars, and head grammars are weakly equivalent formalisms, in that they all define the same string languages.

-Lexicalized
+Variants

 Lexicalized tree-adjoining grammars (LTAG) are a variant of TAG in which each elementary tree (initial or auxiliary) is associated with a lexical item.
+Each tree has at least one terminal as a leaf node, which is then called the (lexical) anchor of the tree.
 A lexicalized grammar for English has been developed by the XTAG Research Group of the Institute for Research in Cognitive Science at the University of Pennsylvania.